mohitiitian/Laptop-Price-predictor/Readme.md

 This project involves analyzing a dataset of laptop prices and specifications from various companies.
 The goal is to predict the price of a laptop based on its specifications using machine learning models.

+You can find the deployed website through this link: [Laptop Price Predictor](https://laptop-price-predictor-6-fztn.onrender.com/).

 ## Project Description

 ### Exploratory Data Analysis (EDA)